 Regulatory Status Legend

-The J11d antibody reacts with CD24 (Heat Stable Antigen, HSA or HsAg), a variably glycosylated membrane protein found on erythrocytes, granulocytes, monocytes, and lymphocytes.
-Levels of expression of CD24 vary during differentiation of the T and B cell lineages: Immature B cells in the bone marrow and spleen of adult mice express high levels of CD24, whereas mature peripheral B cells express intermediate levels of CD24.
-Similarly, the majority of thymocytes express high levels of CD24, while mature thymic and peripheral T cells do not express CD24.
+The M1/69 monoclonal antibody specifically binds to CD24 (Heat-Stable Antigen, HSA or HsAg), a variably glycosylated, glycosyl-phosphatidylinositol-anchored membrane protein expressed on erythrocytes, granulocytes, monocytes, lymphocytes, and neurons.
+Hematopoietic stem cells of the embryonic yolk sac and fetal liver express CD24.
+Levels of expression of CD24 vary during differentiation of the T and B cell lineages.
+In the bone marrow, hematopoietic progenitors acquire CD24 expression upon commitment to the B-lymphocyte lineage.
+Immature B cells in the bone marrow express low CD24 levels whereas peripheral B lymphocytes express intermediate to high levels of CD24.
+The level of CD24 expression has been reported to rise upon activation of splenic B cells with LPS, but not with CD154 (CD40 Ligand).
+The majority of thymocytes express high levels of CD24, while most mature thymic and peripheral T lymphocytes do not express CD24.
+In contrast, TCR-bearing thymocytes which emigrate to the spleen are CD24+.
 Dendritic cells of the thymus, spleen, liver, and epidermal Langerhans cells have also been reported to express CD24.
-CD24 is not expressed by NK cells.
-CD24 is a ligand of CD62P (P-selectin).
-In vitro treatment of splenocytes with J11d antibody plus complement reduces primary IgM responses and proliferative responses to LPS.
-While the monoclonal antibodies 30-F1 (Cat. no. 558777), M1/69 (Cat. no. 557436), and J11d all react with CD24, they show subtle differences in the level of staining of different cell populations.
-When possible, investigators should continue to use the same monoclonal antibody as used in previous studies.
+CD24 is not expressed by NK cells, as determined by staining with J11d mAb (Cat.
+No. 553146).
+CD24 is involved in the costimulation of CD4+ T cells by B cells, it is a "co-inducer" of in vitro thymocyte maturation, and it is a ligand of CD62P (P-selectin).
+While the monoclonal antibodies 30-F1, M1/69, and J11d all react with CD24, they show subtle differences in the level of staining of different lymphocyte populations.
+When possible, investigators should continue to use the same monoclonal anti-CD24 antibody as used in previous studies.

 Suggested Companion Products